jbananak-jfrog/ReadME-ML/docs/Get Started/getting-started-ai-ml.md

 ## 🐸 Where to Start?

-Start by searching for what you need - your JFrog AI ML guide walks you through key concepts, tutorials, or best practices.
+The JFrog AI ML guide walks you through key concepts, tutorials, or best practices.
 Either use the search bar or select from the options below.

 <div class="green-shadow-cards">
   <Cards columns={2}>